 First to walk its entire length in on trip was Earl Shaffer, who in 1948 covered the distance, south to north, in 124 days. averaging 16 ½ mile per day.
 17 years later, at age 46, he reversed the direction this time averaging 20 ½ miles per day and reducing his total time by 5 weeks.

 The Appalachian Trail is now a National Scenic Trail under state and federal protection.
 In New Hampshire, it crosses the Franconia Notch Parkway not far from this spot.
 Many hikers report the 154 miles through New Hampshire’s White Mountains as being the most rugged of the trail’s total length due to steep terrain and severe weather conditions.

 Location.
 44° 10.017′ N, 71° 40.883′ W. Marker is in Franconia, New Hampshire, in Grafton County.
 Marker can be reached from Styles Bridges Highway (U.S. 93).
+The marker is in the Old Man of the Mountain Historic Site in Franconia Notch State Park.
 Touch for map.
-The marker is in the Old Man of the Mountain Historic Site in Franconia Notch State Park.
 Marker is in this post office area: Franconia NH 03580, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 26, 2017.
-This page originally submitted on July 25, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 47 times since then and 13 times this year.
+This page was last revised on April 14, 2020.
+It was originally submitted on July 25, 2017, by Larry Gertner of New York, New York.
+This page has been viewed 152 times since then and 41 times this year.
 Photos: 1, 2, 3, 4. submitted on July 25, 2017, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.